Titanium dioxide: Other uses of titanium dioxide

 In ceramic glazes, titanium dioxide acts as an opacifier and seeds crystal formation.

 It is used as a tattoo pigment and in styptic pencils.
 Titanium dioxide is produced in varying particle sizes which are both oil and water dispersible, and in certain grades for the cosmetic industry.
 It is also a common ingredient in toothpaste.

 The exterior of the Saturn V rocket was painted with titanium dioxide; this later allowed astronomers to determine that J002E3 was likely the S-IVB stage from Apollo 12 and not an asteroid.

+Titanium dioxide is an n-type semiconductor and is used in dye-sensitized solar cells.
+It is also used in other electronics components such as electrodes in batteries.

 Research

+Patenting activities

+Between 2002 and 2022, there were 459 patent families that describe the production of titanium dioxide from ilmenite.
+The majority of these patents describe pre-treatment processes, such as using smelting and magnetic separation to increase titanium concentration in low-grade ores, leading to titanium concentrates or slags.
+Other patents describe processes to obtain titanium dioxide, either by a direct hydrometallurgical process or through the main industrial production processes, the sulfate process and the chloride process.
+The sulfate process represents 40% of the world's titanium dioxide production and is protected in 23% of patent families.
+The chloride process is only mentioned in 8% of patent families, although it provides 60% of the worldwide industrial production of titanium dioxide.

+Key contributors to patents on the production of titanium dioxide are companies from China, Australia and the United States, reflecting the major contribution of these countries to industrial production.
+Chinese companies Pangang and Lomon Billions Groups hold major patent portfolios.

 Photocatalyst

 Nanosized titanium dioxide, particularly in the anatase form, exhibits photocatalytic activity under ultraviolet (UV) irradiation.
 This photoactivity is reportedly most pronounced at the {001} planes of anatase, although the {101} planes are thermodynamically more stable and thus more prominent in most synthesised and natural anatase, as evident by the often observed tetragonal dipyramidal growth habit.
 Interfaces between rutile and anatase are further considered to improve photocatalytic activity by facilitating charge carrier separation and as a result, biphasic titanium dioxide is often considered to possess enhanced functionality as a photocatalyst.
 It has been reported that titanium dioxide, when doped with nitrogen ions or doped with metal oxide like tungsten trioxide, exhibits excitation also under visible light.
 The strong oxidative potential of the positive holes oxidizes water to create hydroxyl radicals.
 It can also oxidize oxygen or organic materials directly.
 Hence, in addition to its use as a pigment, titanium dioxide can be added to paints, cements, windows, tiles, or other products for its sterilizing, deodorizing, and anti-fouling properties, and is used as a hydrolysis catalyst.
 It is also used in dye-sensitized solar cells, which are a type of chemical solar cell (also known as a Graetzel cell).